In this tutorial I’ll show you how to make 1900s – 1920s bathing slippers with cork soles.

 Lay the outer material on top of the lining fabric and sew round the edges, so that the fabrics won’t shift later.

 Bind the top of the bathing shoes – I used white cotton bias binding.

 Sew a flat felled seam at the back of each shoe upper.
 Bathing shoes usually had a flat felled seam at the back, like these antique bathing shoes.

 Now cut the cork soles from the cork tile.
 I made the sole as ‘straights‘ without left or right foot shaping.

 Pierce holes into the cork sole with an awl.
 Don’t space the holes too close together or too close to the edge, or the cork will tear out.
 Here you can see the stitching underneath the sole of an antique Edwardian swim shoe.

 Now sew the fabric upper to the cork sole.
 I found sewing the front of the shoe to the sole was the most difficult part.

 You could also add an insole.

 Edwardian and 1920s bathing shoes usually had some lacing, such as these 1920s bathing shoes.
 So I added two eyelets on each side of the shoe.
-I’m thinking about embroidering an anchor at the front of the shoes, as some of the 1920s bathing shoes in the link above have.
+I’m thinking about embroidering an anchor at the front of the shoes, like some of the 1920s bathing shoes in the link above have.
 What do you think?

-Here you’ll find my tutorial for modern Huarache-type bathing shoes, and DIY espadrilles shoes with braided jute and cork soles.
+Here you’ll find my tutorial for modern Huarache-type bathing shoes and DIY espadrilles shoes with braided jute and cork soles.